Tactical / Ifak Kits

 What Matters When It Counts

-An effective IFAK is not defined by how much it contains, but by how well it supports critical interventions.
-When choosing an IFAK, layout, accessibility, and component quality are more important than size or appearance.
+An effective IFAK is defined not by how much it contains, but by how reliably it supports critical interventions under stress.
+Layout, accessibility, and component quality matter more than size or appearance.

 • Logical layout: Contents staged to support treatment sequence, not buried or cluttered.